Installing a baby car seat can be difficult. Here we share tips on fitting children’s car seats, safety and information on the various types.

 - Ask your retailer to provide a demonstration of the features of your car seat, how to make adjustments and how to fit it in your car.

 - Read the instruction booklet and keep it safe.
 It will be useful when you need to make adjustments as your child grows.

-- Check your child car seat each trip for signs that it's installed firmly and that it's adjusted to suit the height of your child.
+- Check your child car seat before each trip for signs that it's installed firmly and that it's adjusted to the height of your child.

 - Never modify a child car seat in any way.

 This page was last reviewed in June 2022.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.